 Tahini, sometimes called tahina, is a ground sesame butter or paste traditionally used in Middle Eastern cuisine.
 It takes a starring turn in dips such as hummus and baba ghanoush, gets drizzled on falafel sandwiches, or is made into tarator, a tahini-lemon-garlic sauce to accompany vegetables or other vegan dishes.

 Tahini isn't sweet like most nut butter; the nutty flavor is strong and earthy and can be a little bitter.
-If the bitterness is strong, that could mean the batch is old or expired.
+If the bitterness is strong, the batch is old or expired.

-- Transfer the rice noodles to a colander and rinse them in cold water to cool them down quickly if you are planning to eat the noodles cold.
+- Transfer the rice noodles to a colander and rinse them in cold water to cool them down quickly if you plan to eat them cold.
 However, if you plan to eat them hot, transfer them immediately to the bowl to toss with the other ingredients once the noodles are drained.

 - For a gluten-free option, choose Tamari instead of soy in the dressing.